 SMART Recovery was developed out of a desire for a scientific, less spiritual self-help approach for recovery from addiction.
-The SMART Recovery 4-Point Program gives participants tools for recovery.
+The SMART Recovery 4-Point Program gives people seeking help for alcoholism tools for recovery.
 SMART Recovery hosts free online forums and community support groups.

-Women for Sobriety is a nonprofit organization that helps women overcome alcoholism.
+Women for Sobriety is a nonprofit organization that helps women overcome problems with alcohol abuse.
 Its New Life self-help program emphasizes 13 acceptance statements that assist women with acknowledging and overcoming the disease of alcohol addiction.

 Celebrate Recovery is a spiritual recovery program based on biblical readings.
 More than 29,000 churches across the world use the program.
 Celebrate Recovery teaches people affected by addiction to overcome detrimental habits by introducing them to the words of Jesus Christ.

 LifeRing Secular Recovery is an international network of people in recovery from alcohol and other drugs.
 The group uses peer support to promote personal growth and lead individuals in recovery as they develop personalized strategies for maintaining sobriety.

 Alcoholism is a family disease.
 Its impact isn’t limited to one person.
 Friends, family members and others close to the alcoholic often experience side effects of the person’s symptoms.
-Numerous groups help people cope with someone else’s alcoholism and provide guidance for supporting and loving someone with the disease.
+Numerous groups help people cope with someone else’s alcohol abuse issues and provide guidance for supporting and loving someone with the disease.

 Al-Anon is a support group for friends and family members affected by problem drinkers.
 At Al-Anon meetings, participants share how someone else’s alcohol abuse has affected them.
-By listening to others, participants learn how to cope with someone else’s problematic drinking.
+The community resource helps participants learn how to cope with someone else’s problematic drinking.

 Alateen is a support group for adolescents and young adults affected by a family member’s alcoholism.
 At Alateen meetings, youth learn from the experiences of their peers and find support from people their age.